About us

 There are a number of sub committees on which all parents are also most welcome to join, which include Finance, OSHC, Canteen, Uniform, Fundraising, Sports, Wellbeing, Education/Learning and Grounds/Facilities.
 These groups assist to set the broad direction, vision and strategic planning of the school.

-Melanie’s role is to chair meetings, set agendas and represent the school when required.
-Liaises with the Principal on a regular basis.
+Rachel’s role is to chair meetings, set agendas and represent the school when required.
+Rachel liaises with the Principal on a regular basis.

-Peter chairs the Finance sub-committee, sets the Finance meeting agenda and reviews and presents the budget with the principal.
+Romildo chairs the Finance sub-committee, sets the Finance meeting agenda and reviews and presents the budget with the Principal.

 Liaise with Governing Council and represents the view of the staff and presents class reports to the meeting.